teojunda/tp/docs/UserGuide.md

 Examples:
 * `ls` followed by `view 2` views the 2nd person in the TA Toolkit.

+### Adding note to a person : `an`

+Add note to the specified person from the TA Toolkit.

+Format: `an INDEX note/NOTE`

+* Adds a note, `NOTE` to a person at the specified `INDEX` of the displayed person list.
+* `NOTE` refers to a string of characters that one wish to add for a person within the person list.
+* `INDEX` refers to the index number shown in the displayed person list.
+* `NOTE` **must contain only alphanumeric characters and punctuation** hardworking, sleepy, …​
+* `INDEX` **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `ls` followed by `an 1 note/hardworking` adds a note of `hardworking` to the 1st person in the TA Toolkit.

+### Deleting note from a person : `dn`

+Delete a note from a specified index of a specified person from the TA Toolkit.

+Format: `dn INDEX i/NOTEINDEX`

+* Deletes a note with the index `NOTEINDEX` from a person with index, `INDEX`, of the specified position in the displayed person list.
+* `NOTEINDEX` refers to the index of the note within a person in the displayed person list.
+* `INDEX` refers to the index number shown in the displayed person list.
+* `INDEX` and `NOTEINDEX` **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `ls` followed by `dn 1 i/1` deletes the first note from the 1st person in the TA Toolkit.

 ### Deleting a person : `dc`

 Deletes the specified person from the TA Toolkit.